AkiPoh/DEV-KATKE/PLANNING.md

 **Strategic Rationale:**
 - **UX Research Experiment**: We need to learn how to create novel, delightful interactions before applying them to the complexities of a full development environment
-- **Immediate Coding Relevance**: ASCII art directly serves core development workflows - quickly on-the-go creating diagrams, flowcharts, system architecture sketches, and visual documentation that renders natively across practically all platforms
+- **Immediate Coding Relevance**: ASCII art directly serves core development workflows - quickly creating on-the-go diagrams, flowcharts, system architecture sketches, and visual documentation that renders natively across practically all platforms
 - **Low-Stakes Innovation**: We can experiment with radical interface ideas without the pressure of dealing with existing coding conventions
 - **Demonstration of Capability**: Proves our ability to create tools that feel fundamentally different and more engaging than conventional modern software

 By choosing this as our first experiment, we do not need to immediately begin worrying about file browsing, syntax highlighting, or project management.

-We can initially offer a powerful "scratchpad" from which people can copy ASCII art as needed, while we discover and hone-in what makes interfaces feel magical.
+We can initially offer a powerful "scratchpad" from which people can copy ASCII art as needed, while we discover and hone what makes interfaces feel magical.

 This experiment will demonstrate our commitment to redefining developer experiences through genuinely innovative interaction design.